Christianity in the Ottoman Empire: Religion and the legal system

 The main idea behind the Ottoman legal system was the "confessional community".
 The Ottomans tried to leave the choice of religion to the individual rather than imposing forced classifications.
 However, there were grey areas.

 Ottoman practice assumed that law would be applied based on the religious beliefs of its citizens.
 However, the Ottoman Empire was organized around a system of local jurisprudence.
 Legal administration fit into a larger schema balancing central and local authority.
 The jurisdictional complexity of the Ottoman Empire aimed to facilitate the integration of culturally and religiously different groups.

 There were three court systems: one for Muslims, another for non-Muslims (dhimmis), involving appointed Jews and Christians ruling over their respective religious communities, and the "trade court".
 Dhimmis were allowed to operate their own courts following their own legal systems in cases that did not involve other religious groups, capital offences, or threats to public order.
 Christians were liable in a non-Christian court in specific, clearly defined instances, for example the assassination of a Muslim or to resolve a trade dispute.

 The Ottoman judicial system institutionalized a number of biases against non-Muslims, such as barring non-Muslims from testifying as witnesses against Muslims.
 At the same time, non-Muslims "did relatively well in adjudicated interfaith disputes", because anticipation of judicial biases prompted them to settle most conflicts out of court.

 In the Ottoman Empire of the 18th and 19th centuries, dhimmis frequently used the Muslim courts not only when their attendance was compulsory (for example in cases brought against them by Muslims), but also in order to record property and business transactions within their own communities.
-Cases were brought against Muslims, against other dhimmis and even against members of the dhimmi’s own family.
+Cases were brought against Muslims, against other dhimmis and even against members of the dhimmi's own family.
 Dhimmis often took cases relating to marriage, divorce and inheritance to Muslim courts so that they would be decided under shari'a law.
 Oaths sworn by dhimmis in the Muslim courts were sometimes the same as the oaths taken by Muslims, sometimes tailored to the dhimmis’ beliefs.
 Some Christian sources points that although Christians were not Muslims, there were instances which they were subjected to shari'a law.
 According to some western sources, "the testimony of a Christian was not considered as valid in the Muslim court as much as the testimony of a Muslim".
-In a Muslim court, a Christian witness had a problem of building trust; a Christian who took a "Muslim oath" over the Koran ("God is Allah and there is no other God"), committed perjury.